 How Does No-Fault Insurance Work Once I Start Treatment?

-In order to “verify” that you are injured, the no-fault insurance company may send you to one of their own doctors for an “Independent Medical Examination” or “IME.”
-You MUST attend the IME if one is scheduled – if you “no show” two times, the no-fault insurance company may retroactively deny benefits (meaning, deny all benefits from the date of the accident onward!).
-Appearing for the appointment is the first step, so do not ruin your chances of having your regular treatments with your own providers covered because you missed your IME.
+In order to “verify” that you are injured, the no-fault insurance company may send you to one of their own doctors for an Independent Medical Examination or IME.
+You MUST attend the IME if one is scheduled – if you fail to attend two times, the no-fault insurance company may retroactively deny benefits.
+In other words, they may deny benefits from the date back when you were first injured, and seek to obtain reimbursement for any amounts already paid for treatment, wages or other expenses.
+Appearing for the appointment is an important first step to ensure that your regular treatments with your own providers are covered.
+You wouldn’t want your coverage to end simply because you missed your IME.

 You Were Denied Coverage – What Now?